 This style of opener is also known as Butler’s Thief, and Two Prong Wine Opener.

 How do I use the Ah So cork puller?

 Two prongs slide between the bottle and the cork.
 Once the opener is inserted as deeply as possible into the bottle, twist until cork pops and carefully pull out, keeping the cork undamaged.

 Different types of wine openers work in different ways.

+Traditional corkscrews and waiter’s corkscrews are essentially the same with a different visual appeal.
 For both you need to manually screw the worm into the bottle.
 Both require a level of strength and skill to pull the cork out of the bottle.

+Winged and lever corkscrews are slightly different.
+While they both also have worms which are pushed into the bottle, they do not require as much strength.
 Thanks to their lever mechanisms the screw is pushed into the bottle with minimum effort and is simply lifted out of the bottle.

 Wine Opener FAQ’s